banner-img

 whatsup instagram facebook twitter icon link

-You simply cannot go wrong with this dessert and it is something that is perfect for grand celebrations but you can also make this whenever you feel like it because it is so delicious.
-So before, we get into the history of kunafa, let's learn what exactly this dessert is all about.
+You simply cannot go wrong with this dessert, and it is perfect for grand celebrations, but you can also make this whenever you feel like following the Kunafa recipe because it is so delicious.
+So, before we get into the details of Kunafa's origin, let's learn what exactly this dessert is all about.

 What Is Kunafa?

-Kunafa is a sugar-soaked pastry popular in many Arabic nations.
+Kunafa is a sugar-soaked pastry popular in many Arab nations and one of the most beloved Middle Eastern desserts.
 Though the specific preparation and spelling of the word vary by area, most kunafas are stacked or filled with either cheese or cream, then steeped in a sugar syrup perfumed with rose water or orange blossom water and topped with crushed nuts such as pistachios.

 The dessert is typically made with kataifi, which are long, thin strands of shredded phyllo dough.
 In reality, the term kunafa is used to designate both the dessert and the dough.
 The dough is frequently fried or cooked till crisp using butter or oil.
 In certain versions, the kunafa is created with a thick, cake-like semolina dough rather than flour.